serotracker/iit-backend/README.md

 - `DATABASE_PASSWORD=your_database_password`
 - `DATABASE_NAME=whiteclaw`

+4. (For windows) install PyStan : https://pystan2.readthedocs.io/en/latest/windows.html#installing-c-compiler
-4. Apply the migrations to upgrade your `alembic_version` to the latest version by running `flask db upgrade`.
+5. Apply the migrations to upgrade your `alembic_version` to the latest version by running `flask db upgrade`.
 If you want to revert to a previous migration version run `flask db downgrade`.

 #### Creating migrations